 WHERE DO YOU WORK?

-I tattoo at a private tattoo studio, Welcome Home Studio, in Brooklyn, New York.
+I tattoo at (and co-own) a private tattoo studio, Welcome Home Studio, in Brooklyn, New York.

 HOW DO I GET ON YOUR WAIT LIST?

 You can't...
 I don't have a wait list.
 If last minute appointments become available I will post them to IG with instructions on how to book.

 December and January booking will occur in mid-November.

 February and March booking will occur in mid- January.